beachweak/R2K/README.md

 Or, download a copy of the repository code from the "Code" button above.

 ## Credits
 Everything seen within R2K was ported by me.
 "Fluff" theme created for R2K by [SAMMZYO_O](https://sammzy404.newgrounds.com/).
-"Forest" and "Robotic" themes from [383937](https://383937.tumblr.com/).

-If your art is present in R2K and you don't want it to be, please open an issue report and contact me.
-I will remove it as soon as possible.
+If your art is present in R2K and you don't want it to be, please open an issue report.